Fully Guided Tours from London to Paris

 Seven Countries, Venice & Paris

-Roger, traveled in June
+Adriana, traveled in September

 A guided city tour of London showcases Big Ben and Tower Bridge, followed by a Eurostar ride to Paris.
 Over 10 days, local experts reveal attractions like Notre Dame and the Eiffel Tower.
 Package includes 9 nights' accommodation and daily breakfast.